OzzkanBulut/OzzkanBulut/README.md

 # 💫 About Me:
-Hi, I'm Özkan Bulut, a Junior Backend Developer with experience in Java and Spring Framework.
-I enjoy working on backend development and am always eager to learn and grow.
+Hi, I'm Özkan Bulut, a dedicated Full-Stack Developer based in Ankara, Turkey, with a strong focus on backend technologies.
+Proficient in Java, Spring Boot, and backend architecture, While my expertise lies primarily in backend development, I also have hands-on experience with frontend technologies like Angular and React.
 Currently seeking opportunities to apply my skills and contribute to meaningful projects.

 ## 🌐 Socials: